At DM Hay, we believe the old wisdom still holds true: “Waste not, want not.”

 3. Write the weight of the box clearly on its side.

-4. Take a photo of each open box showing its contents.
+4. Take a photo of the open box showing its contents.

 Simple.
 Practical.
 Rewarding.